hb020/pushd/README.md

 - `lang`: The language code for the of the subscriber.
 This parameter is used to determine which message translation to use when pushing text notifications.
 You may use the 2 chars ISO code or a complete locale code (i.e.: en_CA) or any value you want as long as you provide the same values in your events.
 See below for info about events formatting.
 - `badge`: The current app badge value.
 This parameter is only applicable to iOS for which badge counters must be maintained server side.
 On iOS, when a user read or loads more unread items, you must inform the server of the badge's new value.
 This badge value will be incremented automatically by pushd each time a new notification is sent to the subscriber.
 - `category`: The category for the push notification action.
 This parameter is only applicable to iOS8.
-- `contentAvailable`: The 'content-available' flag value.
-This parameter is only applicable to iOS7 and applications which support Silent Remote Notifications or Newsstand capability.
-With iOS7 it is possible to have the application wake up before the user opens the app.
-- `version`: This is the OS subscriber version.
-This parameter is only needed by Windows Phone OS.
-By setting this value to 7.5 or greater an `mpns` subscriber ids will enable new MPNS push features.

 ##### Return Codes